denalisk/tictactoe/README.md

 * Make the computer play against one person
 * Improve the look of the game board
 * Add a sound effect or celebration effect when someone wins

+1 or 2 player functionality.

+Generate a computer player in array.

+Computer moves randomly as player 2.

+Computer stores finished games.

+Computer picks finished games that are similar.

+Computer picks similar games with lower loss percentage.

+Computer picks less similar games if loss is assured.

+Make the computer player 1, if desired by the human player.

+Ice box ideas:
+* generate 2 computer players

+* make them learn form each other